etorreborre/registry/README.md

  1. how to [initialize components](doc/applications.md#start-up) in an application?
  1. how to [extract a dot graph from the registry](doc/dot.md) in an application?
  1. how to [interact with a library using monad transformers](https://github.com/etorreborre/registry/blob/master/test/Test/Data/Registry/MonadRandomSpec.hs)?
+ 1. how to [remove boilerplate](doc/boilerplate.md) due to parameter passing?

 #### Reference guides